Tuesday, July 5, 2016

 • Charles B. Rangel (D-NY) Resigned when confronted with allegations of “financial improprieties.”
 Seems he ‘forgot’ to declare $75,000 of income, among other things.

-• Mark Kirk (R-IL) apologized for lying about his military record including that he came under fire while over Iraq and received the "Best Intelligence Officer” Award.
+• Mark Kirk (R-IL) apologized for lying about his military record including the claim that he came under fire while over Iraq and received the "Best Intelligence Officer” Award.

 • Susan Ralston (R) Special Assistant to President Bush and Senior Advisor to Karl Rove, resigned October 6, 2006 after it became known that she accepted gifts and passed information to her former boss Jack Abramoff.